-2020 Recorded investment in impaired loans: Not requiring an allowance for loan losses \$ 2,989 Requiring an allowance for loan losses 8,871 Total recorded investment in impaired loans \$ 11,860 Related allowance for loan losses \$ 260 Average recorded investment in impaired loans \$ 12,049 Interest income recognized on impaired loans \$ 149
+Recorded investment in impaired loans:

+Not requiring an allowance for loan losses \$ - Requiring an allowance for loan losses 11,796 Total recorded investment in impaired loans \$ 11,796 Related allowance for loan losses \$ 9,163 Related allowance for loan losses Average recorded investment in impaired loans \$ \$ 9,163 11,823

-During the year ended June 30, 2020, there was a \$0.3 million provision for loan losses recognized on the Municipal loans portfolio based on the evaluation of the risk characteristics of the loans, including such factors as the nature of individual credits outstanding, known and inherent risks in the portfolios, sources of repayment, adverse situations that may affect the borrower's ability to repay, the estimated value of underlying collateral, and general economic conditions, recognizing that potential changes in economic conditions or specifically, financial conditions of municipalities.
+During the year ended June 30, 2021, there was an additional \$8.9 million provision for loan losses recognized on the Municipal loans portfolio based on the evaluation of the risk characteristics of the loans, including such factors as the nature of individual credits outstanding, known and inherent risks in the portfolios, sources of repayment, adverse situations that may affect the borrower's ability to repay, the estimated value of underlying collateral, and general economic conditions, recognizing that potential changes in economic conditions or specifically, financial conditions of municipalities.

-As of June 30, 2020, municipal loans totaling \$11.9 million have been classified in nonaccrual status.
-Interest income that would have been recorded if such nonaccrual loans had been accruing in accordance with their original terms was approximately \$1.0 million in fiscal year 2020.
+As of June 30, 2021, municipal loans totaling \$11.8 million have been classified in nonaccrual status.
+Interest income that would have been recorded if such nonaccrual loans had been accruing in accordance with their original terms was approximately \$1.1 million in fiscal year 2021.